IPhone hardware: Facial recognition sensor

 Starting with the iPhone X, a facial recognition sensor, named the TrueDepth camera system, is featured.
 It is used for unlocking the device and for authenticating purchases using Face ID.
 It can also be used for Animojis and AR.
+Now Apple added a feature making it so it checks if you are paying attention, in order to unlock or use Face ID.
+Also allowing it so you can lock apps with Face ID.

 Audio and output

-On the bottom of the iPhone, there is a speaker to the left of the dock connector and a microphone to the right. iPhone models from the first-generation to iPhone 4S utilize the 30-pin dock connector, while iPhone 5 and later models use the proprietary Lightning connector.
+On the bottom of the iPhone, there is a speaker to the left of the dock connector and a microphone to the right. iPhone models from the first-generation to iPhone 4S utilize the 30-pin dock connector, while the models from iPhone 5 to iPhone 14 use the proprietary Lightning connector.

 There is an additional loudspeaker above the screen that serves as an earpiece during phone calls.
 The iPhone 4 includes an additional microphone at the top of the unit for noise cancellation, and switches the placement of the microphone and speaker on the base on the unit—the speaker is on the right.
 Volume controls are located on the left side of all iPhone models and as a slider in the iPod application.

 The 3.5 mm headphone jack was located either on the top left corner or to the bottom left corner of the iPhone.
 The headphone socket on the first-generation iPhone is recessed into the casing, making it incompatible with most headsets without the use of an adapter.
 The iPhone 7 and later have no 3.5 mm headphone jack, and instead headsets must connect to the iPhone by Bluetooth, use Apple's Lightning connector, or (for traditional headsets) use the Lightning to 3.5 mm headphone jack adapter.
 This adapter was included on several models of iPhone, and is also available for purchase at several leading retailers.
+Beginning with the iPhone 15 series, the Lightning connector was replaced with a USB-C connector, therefore requiring that the headset use the aforementioned connector, or connect via a USB-C to 3.5 mm headphone jack adapter, such as Apple's.

 The built-in Bluetooth 2.x+EDR supports wireless earpieces and headphones, which requires the HSP profile.
 Stereo audio was added in the 3.0 update for hardware that supports A2DP.
 While non-sanctioned third-party solutions exist, the iPhone does not officially support the OBEX file transfer protocol.
 The lack of these profiles prevents iPhone users from exchanging multimedia files, such as pictures, music and videos, with other Bluetooth-enabled cell phones.

 Mirrored display output is supported via a HDMI adapter, connected to the iPhone Lightning connector.